Tsodilo Hills

 How to Get There

-Reaching Tsodilo Hills requires a bit of planning, but the journey is well worth it.
-The nearest town is Shakawe, located approximately 40 kilometers away.
-From there, you can hire a local guide or arrange transportation to the hills.
-It’s advisable to book your guide or transportation in advance to ensure a smooth trip.
+Reaching Tsodilo Hills requires some planning.
+The nearest town, Shakawe, is nearly a two-hour drive away.
+From Shakawe, you can hire a local guide or arrange transportation to the hills.
+It’s advisable to book in advance.
+Alternatively, some tour companies offer chartered helicopter visits, though this option is more expensive.

 Local Transportation

-Once you arrive at Tsodilo Hills, the best way to explore the site is on foot.
-The hills are interconnected by well-marked trails, allowing you to easily navigate between the different rock art sites.
-Remember to wear comfortable shoes and carry plenty of water, as the hike can be challenging, especially during the hotter months.
+Once at Tsodilo Hills, the best way to explore is on foot.
+The hills are connected by well-marked trails, making navigation straightforward.
+Wear comfortable shoes and carry plenty of water, especially if visiting during hotter months.

 Immerse Yourself in Culture